cultuurnet/udb3-search-docs/free-text-search.md

 See the [Query String Query syntax for ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) for more info, or more documentation on [advanced queries](/advanced-queries.md).

-Note: to specifically define the fields you want to search on, or to search through fields that are not searched through by default, you should use the `q` parameter.
+Note: if you want to specify the fields you want to search on, or search through fields that are not included by default, you should use the `q` parameter.

 ## Exact matches